-- 5.2.1 There shall be two categories of PTO as outlined below: - a) Scheduled PTO: Any PTO which can be reasonably forecast or anticipated, i.e. vacation, scheduled medical/dental appointments, extended weekends, personal leave, etc. - b) Unscheduled PTO: Any leave that is genuinely of an unanticipated nature, i.e. sick leave, bereavement leave, etc.

-5.2.2 Scheduled PTO requires the approval of the Executive Director or his/her designee prior to the absence.
+- 5.2.1 There shall be two categories of PTO as outlined below: - Scheduled PTO: Any PTO which can be reasonably forecast or anticipated, i.e. vacation, scheduled medical/dental appointments, extended weekends, personal leave, etc. - b) Unscheduled PTO: Any leave that is genuinely of an unanticipated nature, i.e. sick leave, bereavement leave, etc. - 5.2.2 Scheduled PTO requires the approval of the Executive Director or his/her designee prior to the absence.
 Scheduled leave exceeding three weeks requires the special approval of the Executive Director.
 The employee shall be given due regard in selecting a convenient time to take scheduled PTO, provided it is not in direct conflict with the best interest of the Authority.
 A request for scheduled PTO should be submitted in accordance with established procedures.
 Every effort should be made to submit requests two weeks prior to the PTO.

 The use of unscheduled PTO shall be reported on the employee's time card.
 Inappropriate or excessive use of unscheduled PTO may be grounds for disciplinary action.

-5.2.3 "PTO Accrual": Depending on the status of the employed amount of PTO accrued shall be as follows: a) Full-Time Employees: Each full-time employee shall accrue PTO for each pay period of service, based on the years of service with the Authority.
+- 5.2.3 "PTO Accrual": Depending on the status of the employee, the amount of PTO accrued shall be as follows: - a) Full-Time Employees: Each full-time employee shall accrue PTO for each pay period of service, based on the years of service with the Authority.
 The accrual of PTO shall begin upon entry on duty at the Authority.
+The accrual shall be in accordance with the following schedule:

+Length of Service PTO Accrued Each Pay Period

+Beginning with the first day of service through the fifth year anniversary (without a break in service) 6.77 Hours

+Following the fifth year

+8.31 Hours

-The accrual shall be in accordance with the following schedule: Length of Service PTO Accrued Each Pay Period Beginning with the first day 6.77 Hours of service through the fifth year anniversary (without a break in service) Following the fifth year 8.31 Hours b) Employees scheduled to work 20-40 Hours Per Week: For employees scheduled to work between 20 and 40 hours per week, the pro-rata share to be accrued will be the percentage of a regular 40 hour work week which they are scheduled to work, multiplied by the PTO accrued per month, as shown in Subsection a. above.
-5.2.4 No employee shall accrue more than 346 hours of PTO.
-When an employee's unused PTO balance reaches this limit, all accrual of additional PTO shall cease until the balance falls below the maximum accrual limit.
-5.2.5 Any employee separating from the Authority service who has accrued PTO shall be entitled to termination pay in lieu of such
+- b) Employees scheduled to work 20-40 Hours Per Week: For employees scheduled to work between 20 and 40 hours per week, the pro-rata share to be accrued will be the percentage of a regular 40 hour work week which they are scheduled to work, multiplied by the PTO accrued per month, as shown in Subsection a. above. - 5.2.4 No employee shall accrue more than 346 hours of PTO.
+When an employee's unused PTO balance reaches this limit, all accrual of additional PTO shall cease until the balance falls below the maximum accrual limit. - Any employee separating from the Authority service who has accrued PTO shall be entitled to termination pay in lieu of such PTO.

-PTO.
 When separation is caused by death, payment shall be made to the employee's spouse or estate or, in applicable cases, as provided by the Probate Code of the State.
 Termination pay will be paid at the employee's current hourly rate at the time of termination, for any unused PTO.